tsankesara/CodeChef-Submissions/README.md

 # CodeChef-Submissions
+Hey there,
+          I am Teerth, but you can call me tsankesara my codechef username is teerth.
           This is a repository of my codechef submissions.